-- All supervisors will be provided a copy of this program and training documents prior to assignment of employees working in environments where heat exposures may occur. - Supervisors will be provided the procedures to follow to implement the applicable provisions of this program. - Supervisors will be provided the procedures to follow when an employee exhibits symptoms consistent with possible heat illness, including emergency response procedures.
+- Supervisors will be provided with a copy of this program and training documents prior to assignment of employees working in environments where heat exposure may occur. - Supervisors will be provided with the procedures to follow to implement the provisions of this program. - Supervisors will be provided with the procedures to follow when an employee exhibits symptoms consistent with possible heat illness, including emergency response procedures.